Uranium trioxide

 Uranium trioxide (UO3), also called uranyl oxide, uranium(VI) oxide, and uranic oxide, is the hexavalent oxide of uranium.
-The solid may be obtained by heating uranyl nitrate to 400 °C. Its most commonly encountered polymorph, γ-UO3, is a yellow-orange powder.
+The solid may be obtained by heating uranyl nitrate to 400 °C. Its most commonly encountered polymorph is amorphous UO3.

 Production and use

 There are three methods to generate uranium trioxide.
 As noted below, two are used industrially in the reprocessing of nuclear fuel and uranium enrichment.